PLP-Database-Design/wk-6-shakl/tests/test-plan.md

 ### Tools:
 - Jest automated testing
 - Chrome DevTools for manual testing
-- Jira for issue tracking
+- Jira for issue tracking and project

 ---